Zajno/common-utils/packages/common/README.md

 Previously one had to import from like `@zajno/common/lib/logger` since compiling had been doing at `postinstall` time so Typescript with its config was a peer dependency.
 Currently it's not the case and this packages is provided with build artifacts (js + d.ts + source maps); so no need to include `/lib` part in imports anymore.

-Although install time has been decreased, the main downside is that sources are built being targeted on [ES2019 & CommonJS](./tsconfig.json#L13-L14) (for now!).
+Although install time has been decreased, the main downside is that sources are built being targeted on [CommonJS & ES2019+](./tsconfig.json#L13-L14) (for now!).
 This might be not always suitable and/or optimal for all build setups.

 ## Local development